-- 253. Any determination made by an original CAT pursuant to Code para.
+- 272. Any determination made by an original CAT pursuant to Code para.
 4.5.6 may be reviewed by a Review Tribunal, save for where an adjudication has been reached by consent between the parties.
-Reviews may be requested by either the party found in breach of the Code, or by PhonepayPlus. - 254.
+Reviews may be requested by either the party found in breach of the Code, or by the PSA. - 273.
 Code para.
 4.10.3 provides time limits for when requests are to be made.
 In ordinary circumstances, the request must be submitted within 10 working days of the publication of the decision.
 In "exceptional circumstances" a review may be requested after this deadline, but should still be initiated as soon as possible taking into account those circumstances.
-Please refer to the guidance at paragraph 121 of this document on what may constitute "exceptional circumstances."
+Please refer to the guidance at paragraph 122 of this document on what may constitute "exceptional circumstances."
 In the context of reviews, such circumstances might also include, for example, where third party evidence needed to be obtained to show that data relied upon to establish a breach of the Code was faulty and the breach ought not to have been upheld, and such evidence could not be obtained within the 10 working day deadline.
-In such exceptional circumstances, PhonepayPlus considers that requests for reviews must still be made in a timely fashion and in any event within 30 days of publication of the decision.
-Where a request is made in this time period, the provider should provide an explanation and evidence to show why it was not possible to make the request any earlier. - 255.
+In such exceptional circumstances, the PSA considers that requests for reviews must still be made in a timely fashion and in any event within 30 days of publication of the decision.
+Where a request is made in this time period, the provider should provide an explanation and evidence to show why it was not possible to make the request any earlier. - 274.
 An application for review must not be frivolous.
 Code para.
 4.10.2 sets out the grounds for review.
-Where the application for review is in respect of a determination made by the CAT it must be able to establish that either: - (a) The relevant decision was based on a material error of fact.
-It will not be sufficient to simply assert that the Tribunal came to a finding on the evidence with which the applicant disagrees; an applicant must be able to demonstrate that there was a clear factual error which was material to the decision reached; - (b) The relevant decision was based on an error of law; - (c) The Tribunal reached its decision through a material error of process in respect of procedures set out in the Code and/or Procedures published by PhonepayPlus from time to time; or - (d) The Tribunal came to a decision that no reasonable Tribunal could have reached. - 256.
-When setting out their grounds for the review, PhonepayPlus recommends that: - the applicant identifies their grounds of review clearly and provides all their evidence in support of the ground(s); - where new evidence or arguments are produced, the applicant explains why the evidence or arguments were not provided to the original CAT and indicate the reasons why the Review Tribunal should review the decision in light of it.
+Where the application for review is in respect of a determination made by the CAT it must be able to establish that either: - a.
+The relevant decision was based on a material error of fact.
+It will not be sufficient to simply assert that the Tribunal came to a finding on the evidence with which the applicant disagrees; an applicant must be able to demonstrate that there was a clear factual error which was material to the decision reached;